mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

      - **Failure**: Critical (e.g., docfx build broken).
 5. If failures or critical gaps are found, schedule a new iteration to revisit the namespace.
 6. Run 1 **Iterative Process (Iterations 1+)**
-   - After baseline verification, follow the iterative process to improve documentation.
+   - After baseline verification, follow the iterative process to continue with the next tasks.

 ---